criteo/cuttle/README.md

 ## Time series scheduling

-The built-in [TimeSeriesScheduler](https://criteo.github.io/cuttle/api/com/criteo/cuttle/timeseries/TimeSeriesScheduler.html) executes the workflow for the time partitions defined in a calendar.
+The built-in [TimeSeriesScheduler](https://criteo.github.io/cuttle/api/com/criteo/cuttle/timeseries/TimeSeriesScheduler.html) executes a workflow of jobs for the time partitions defined in a calendar.
 Each job defines how it maps to the calendar (_for example Hourly or Daily CEST_), and the scheduler ensures that at least one execution is created and successfully run for each defined (Job, Period) pair.

 In case of failure the time series scheduler will submit the execution again and again until the partition is successfully completed (_depending of the retry strategy you have configured the delay between retries will vary_).